saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/example-configurations.md

 ## Creating a YAML Configuration File

-There are two ways to configure your Espresso and XCUITest tests with Sauce Runner for Real Devices: use command line options or create a YAML configuration file.
-When using a YAML config file, the runner will execute tests based on the parameters you set in the file.
+There are two ways to configure your Espresso and XCUITest tests with Sauce Runner for Real Devices: by using [command line options](dev/cli/espresso-xcuitest-cli.md) or by creating a YAML configuration file.

-**NOTE**: You cannot combine the two options; i.e., you cannot use [command line options](dev/cli/espresso-xcuitest-cli.md) in your YAML config file.
-When you pass the config command to the runner, it will not let you use the other configuration options available on the command line.

-You'll need to add the `config` command to your code.
+Sauce Runner for Real Devices will execute tests based on the parameters you set in the file.
+First, you'll need to add the `config` command to your code.
 The config command only accepts two parameters: `--path <path to config.yml>` and `--apikey <apikey>`.
 Here's an example:

   ```js
   JAVA_HOME=$(/usr/libexec/java_home --version 8) java -jar runner.jar config --path <path to config.yml> --apikey <apikey>
   ```
+**NOTE**: You cannot use [command line options](dev/cli/espresso-xcuitest-cli.md) in your YAML config file.
+Once you pass the `config` command to the runner, it will prohibit you from using the other configuration options available on the command line.

 ### Parallel Test Executions
 For both examples, the tests can be configured to run in parallel on the Sauce Labs Real Device Cloud.